NREL/HPC/docs/Documentation/Systems/Kestrel/Running/example_sbatch.md

     `$TMPDIR` is a preset variable that points to `/tmp/scratch/<JOB_ID>`.
 Be sure to use the flag `SBATCH --tmp=<LOCAL_DISK_REQUEST>` to request a node with local disk space.
 If this is not included, there is a chance your job will get a node without disk space where it will use RAM instead.

-??? example "Sample batch script for an MPI job (CPU and GPU)"
+??? example "Sample batch script for an MPI job on CPUs"
     The default module for running MPI jobs, PrgENV-cray is automatically loaded for all users.

     ```